zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 ## Finish the Catalog-Service Routes
 ### Add a connection to the vendor service
 1. Update the `RestRouteBuilder` class to invoke the `vendor-service` microservice using the Camel HTTP4 component and the provided `vendorHost` and `vendorPort` properties.
-Recover the vendor id from the `catalog_vendor_id` header defined on the SqlProcessor processor:
+Recover the vendor id from the `catalog_vendor_id` header set by the `SqlProcessor` processor implementation:

 ```java
 from("direct:getVendor")